 Several forms of compensation may be available depending upon the degree of the permanent impairment.
 Even if an employee can return to his/her former position of employment following a work injury, s/he may experience loss of function because of the injury.
 Ohio law permits compensation for permanent partial disability resulting from an on the job injury.
 This is somewhat akin to a damages award in a personal injury case, although awards are based solely on physical and/or psychological impairment resulting from the work injury.
 No consideration is given to so-called “pain and suffering”.

-Vocational rehabilitation can be authorized in the event workers’ compensation injury results in an inability to return to the former job without modifications or on a permanent basis.
-The Ohio Bureau of Workers’ Compensation and the Ohio Bureau of Vocational Rehabilitation, as well as third-party rehabilitation providers, can work with the injured worker and with employers to provide job modifications, retraining and, if necessary, assistance with job search if an injury prohibits a return to the former job.
+Vocational rehabilitation can be authorized if the injury results in an inability to return to the former job without modifications or permanently.
+The Ohio Bureau of Workers’ Compensation, the Ohio Bureau of Vocational Rehabilitation and third-party rehabilitation providers can work with the injured worker and with employers to provide job modifications, retraining and assistance with job search if an injury prohibits a return to the former job.